kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ### The protocol

 The next challenge was to decode the incoming data.
 Stream is organized in packets.
-The packet format is `0x00 0xff 0x55 [payload length] 0x00 0x00 [id] [destination] [payload]`.
-Sometimes, but not always there is one or two more bytes sent by amp, but they don't seem to be important – possibly it is some kind of padding.
+The packet format is `0x00 0xff 0x55 [payload length] 0x00 0x00 [id] [destination] [payload] [checksum]`. <s>Sometimes, but not always there is one or two more bytes sent by amp, but they don't seem to be important – possibly it is some kind of padding.</s> The last byte is simple checksum: sum of all bytes but checksum itsef modulo 256.
+Strangely, it is not always present.
+Specifically, I observe that when checksum value should be `0x19` it is not transmitted.
+This is definitely sth that may be reproduced e.g. with `SITUNER` message or with specific radio station name.
+The reason is unknown, but it prevents from effectively implementing checksum verification as we don't know whether we will get it.
+Fortuanetly, in practice it is not a big deal.
+I also noticed that header is sometimes wrong (e.g. `0x00 0x00 0x55` or even `0x00 0x00 0x00`), but it happens rarely.

 #### Denon AVR serial protocol

 The receiver implements two message formats.
 If the `id` is set to `0x80` and destination is `0x00` then payload follows the Denon AVR serial protocol present in Home Theater receivers in form of standard RS232 port and it has [official documentation](http://www.ip-symcon.de/forum/attachment.php?attachmentid=23493&d=1384502367).
 Commands are ASCII with trailing `\r`.
 DRA-F109 implements a small subset of the protocol as it is only stereo amp, but still any documentation is better than nothing.
-Till now I identified the following commands (in [regular expression](http://en.wikipedia.org/wiki/Regular_expression) notation), the list for sure lacks DAB+ messages as I don't have DAB+ broadcast at my place yet:
+Till now I identified the following commands (in [regular expression](http://en.wikipedia.org/wiki/Regular_expression) notation), <s>the list for sure lacks DAB+ messages as I don't have DAB+ broadcast at my place yet</s>:

 * `MV(\d\d)`: Volume set to `$1`.
 * `MUON`: Mute on.